Ronald Reagan Fast Facts

 June 5, 2004 - Dies at the age of 93.

-June 11, 2004 - Is interred at the Ronald Reagan Presidential Library.
+June 11, 2004 - Is interred at the Ronald Reagan Presidential Library, in Simi Valley, California.